Golfers around the world will soon play under a standardized handicapping system, but what will it mean for Australian golfers?

 Australia’s move to the current system over the past few years has been closely monitored by the world golf governing bodies who were always looking to implement a standard international handicapping system.

 So what changes will there be to the current Australian handicapping system?

-Golf Australia have been working hard to inform all Australia golf clubs on the changes ahead of the switch over in January 2020 and they’ve summarized the four changes that Australian golfers and golf club administrators will see here:
+Golf Australia has been working hard to inform all Australian golf clubs on the changes ahead of the switch over in January 2020 and they’ve summarized the four changes here:

 - Bonus Reduction for Exceptional Net Score